oldanidavide/portctl/README.md

 Zsh and fish also show the description next to each value.

-If you installed portctl with Homebrew or the install script, completion is already set up: open a new terminal and try it.
-With `go install` or a build from source, it must be enabled once per shell.
+If you installed portctl with the install script on Linux, completion is already set up: open a new terminal and try it.
+With Homebrew, fish needs nothing, and zsh needs nothing only if your `~/.zshrc` already turns on completion (Oh My Zsh and similar do; plain macOS zsh does not).
+Otherwise, and with `go install` or a build from source, enable it once per shell as shown below.
 Not sure which shell you use?
 Run `echo $SHELL`.
 On macOS it is zsh unless you changed it.

 ### Zsh (default on macOS)